polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

 Install Anki Connect and restart Anki.
 At this point Polar can sync to Anki properly.

+# International Users!

+***IMPORTANT** If you're using an non-English version of Anki you have to create note types for "Basic" and "Cloze" otherwise sync will fail.
+Changing the language doesn't re-create the note types unfortunately.
+We're working on a fix for this issue.

 # Usage

 Once Anki Connect is running, go to ```Tools | Sync Flashcards to Anki``` from